subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 - Lasso regression, l1 regularization ensures that some of the model coefficients are pushed towards zero.

-- Maxpooling layers in CNN selects' the cell with maximum values and ignore the rest of cells.
+- Maxpooling layers in CNN selects' the cell with maximum values and ignore the rest of cell values.

-From the above example, a reader may conclude the need for these importance scores is to either keep or discard a feature.
+From the above example, we may conclude the need for these importance scores is to either keep or discard a feature.
 However, these scores can enrich the information the feature carries.